0xsyr0/dittobytes/README.md

             <li>Swap: 2 GB</li>
             <li>Disk usage limit: 1 TB (but this can likely be much lower)</li>
         </ul>
-        If the container has insufficient resources, the build might fail with the following error: <code>ERROR: failed to solve: ResourceExhausted: process "/bin/sh -c ninja && ninja install" did not complete successfully: cannot allocate memory`</code>.
+        If the container has insufficient resources, the build might fail with the following error: <code>ResourceExhausted: process "/bin/sh -c ninja && ninja install" did not complete successfully: cannot allocate memory`</code>.
     </p>
     <hr>
 </details>